philipp-merk-neuravity/prompt_engineering/readme.md

 **For gpt-3.5:**

-To initiate the sampling simulation using generated tests with removal, execute the following script:
+To initiate the sampling simulation using generated tests with removal, execute the following script (exec and no costs).

 ```sh
 ./src/scripts/gen_data/sampling_simulation_with_gen_tests/sampling_for_tests_with_removal/gpt_3.5/sampling_for_tests_with_removal.sh